rezazamani2329/AIML--UC-Berkeley--What-drives-the-price-of-a-car/Read me-what drivers the price of a used car.md

 # Evaluation
-1- Criterias for evaluation: aftler applying each model, we extract MAE, MSE, RMSE, and R2 (or Score) for both traing and test datasets, then we have all following critreria for each model:
+### 1- Criteria for evaluation:
+aftler applying each model, we extract MAE, MSE, RMSE, and R2 (or Score) for both traing and test datasets, then we have all following critreria for each model:

 'Train_MAE', 'Train_MSE', 'Train_RMSE', and 'Train_Score'

 'Test_MAE',  'Test_MSE', 'Test_RMSE' and 'Test_Score

-2- ### Best model: after modeling we need to find the best model it is Ridge Regression
+### 2- Best model:
+after modeling we need to find the best model it is Ridge Regression

+### 3- Accuracy:
-3- Accuracy: model can predict price with traing data set with %86 accuract, and with test dat set with %77, overal it is around %80 and is a really good accuracy.
+model can predict price with traing data set with %86 accuracy, and with test dat set with %77, overal it is around %80 and is a really good accuracy.

 4- with different features and their interaction with each other (polynomila), we study the main drivers of price of used cars, our main finding are as followings.